-Preloded Fastener Installation
+Preloaded Fastener Installation

 Overview

 This section discusses a variety of methods for controlling the preload in fasteners.
 For each method, descriptions are provided for the theoretical basis of each method.
 Also, recommendations are given regarding practical limitations and the expected levels of accuracy.